vaibhavijadhav27/java_obn/README.md

 Backend - MySQL

-Requirements : Java JDK, IDE (any IDE for Java, we used Eclipse), XAMPP (or anything which can host a local SQL server for you), Java ODBC libraries for database connection
+Requirements : Java JDK, IDE (any IDE for Java, we used Eclipse), XAMPP (or anything which can host a local SQL server for you), Java ODBC libraries for database connection.

 Working: